Polycystic Ovarian Disease (PCOD)

-- ❖USG Abdomen and Pelvis : A pelvic ultrasound (transvaginal and/or pelvic/abdominal) is used to evaluate enlarged ovaries.
-Ultrasounds are often used to look for cysts in the ovaries and to see if the internal structures appear normal.
-In PCOD, the ovaries may be 1.5 to 3 times larger than normal and characteristically have more than 12 or more follicles per ovary measuring 2 to 9 mm in diameter.
-Often the cysts are lined up on the surface the ovaries
+- ❖USG Abdomen and Pelvis: A pelvic ultrasound (transvaginal and/or pelvic/abdominal) is used to evaluate enlarged ovaries.
+Ultrasounds are used for knowing whether internal structures do appear normal or not and also used to look for cysts in the ovaries.
+In PCOD, the ovaries maybe 1.5 to 3 times larger than normal and characteristically have more than 12 or more follicles per ovary measuring 2 to 9 mm in diameter.
+Often the cysts are lined up on the surface the ovaries.

-- ❖FBS: Fasting blood sugar test is done to identify the increased glucose levels in blood.
+- ❖Fasting blood sugar test is done to identify the increased glucose levels in blood.